 Most commonly, your options are PPTP (point to point tunneling protocol), L2TP/IPSec (layer 2 tunneling protocol) and OpenVPN.

-Especially if you're setting it up yourself on a mobile device or flashed VPN router, PPTP and L2TP can seem like the better option, since they're much easier to configure.
+Particularly if you're setting it up yourself on a mobile device or flashed VPN router, PPTP and L2TP are usually better options, since they're much easier to configure.
 In many cases, you only really need a server name, username and password.

 It's absolutely worth using OpenVPN, however.
-PPTP has essentially been cracked – it uses weak 128-bit encryption and the initial connection and authentication process can be intercepted and cracked.
-On the upside, it's actually the fastest of the protocols because it has lowest encryption overhead.
+PPTP has essentially been cracked – it uses weak 128-bit encryption, and the initial connection and authentication process can be intercepted and the data decrypted and compromised.
+On the upside, it's actually the fastest of the protocols because it has the lowest encryption overhead.

 L2TP is more secure.
 But it also adds a lot of overhead, and is the slowest of the protocols.

 OpenVPN is the best of both worlds: it's fast, recovers quickly from a lost connection and is completely secure as far as we know.
 If you have the option, it's the way to go.